 Keep your email message short, snappy, and to the point.
 You can always use your email to redirect to more detailed information on a blog post.

 Tell your donor how they can help

 This may sound obvious, but telling your donor what you want them to do can quickly get lost in the stress of planning email segmentation, stories, and designing the email.
 A call-to-action is the most important part of a fundraising email.
 Without it, your donors might engage with your story, but won’t know how they can help you out.

 You need to make donating as easy and direct as possible.
 Even in business marketing, a customer may not buy a product they really want if the buying process is difficult or complicated.
 Here, you’re asking for money for nothing in return.
 So, it’s even more important that the process is as simple as possible.

 Include direct links to donation forms or event pages, and make sure these jump out in your email design.
 You can also include links within your visual content and attention-grabbing call-to-action buttons to increase your click-through rate.
 When using buttons, make your instructions loud and clear.
 Think “Click Here to Donate” rather than simply “Click Here” or “Donate”.

-If you want support with your charity’s email fundraising, drop us a line on our contact form to see how we can help you.
+If you want support with your charity’s email fundraising, drop us a line via our contact form here.